HWS-DoubleClue/Recruiting-Management/README.md

 ### Adaptive Access Rights

-HR personell may be give granular access rights to all entities.
+HR personel may be give granular access rights to all entities.
 Teamleads or head of departments will may create new vacancies for their department respectivily, but are not allowed to publish or confirm the vacancies if not explicitily have access to do.
 Also Teamleads and head of departments may always view and give feedback to candidates which applies for their vacanciey.